-She has written for and been published by the National Association of College Wind and Percussion Instructors, and her professional affiliations include the Texas Music Educators Association, Texas Bandmasters Association, and the International Horn Society.
+Mrs. Tagalos has written for and been published by the National Association of College Wind and Percussion Instructors, and her professional affiliations include the Texas Music Educators Association, Texas Bandmasters Association, and the International Horn Society.
 She is also the current Texas chapter secretary for Women Band Directors International.

 B.M.Ed.
 University of North Texas

-Mrs. Crowley is in her fifth year as Assistant Band Director at Byrd Middle School after serving five years as Assistant Director.
-Previously, Mrs. Crowley taught in Garland ISD for two years as an Elementary Music Specialist at Stephens Elementary School, Dorsey Elementary School, and Freeman Elementary School.
+Mrs. Crowley is in her second year as Head Band Director at Byrd Middle School after serving five years as Assistant Director.
+Previously, Mrs. Crowley taught in Garland ISD for two years as an Elementary Music Teacher.

 Mrs. Crowley attended the University of North Texas, where she studied bassoon under Kathleen Reynolds.
 While at UNT, she performed with the Concert Band, Symphonic Band, Concert Orchestra, Women’s Chorus, and the Green Brigade Marching Band.
 She was also a member of the Santa Clara Vanguard Drum and Bugle Corps, performing with the front ensemble in 2011 and 2012.
 The SCV percussion section was featured in a clinic at the 2011 Texas Bandmasters Association Convention and a clinic at the 2012 PASIC Convention.

-Her professional affiliations include Texas Music Educators Association, Texas Bandmasters Association, and Delta Kappa Gamma.
-Mrs. Crowley lives in Grand Prairie with her husband and rescue dog, Rusty.
+Her professional affiliations include the Texas Music Educators Association, Texas Bandmasters Association, and Delta Kappa Gamma.
+Mrs. Crowley lives in Dallas with her husband and rescue dog, Rusty.

 B.M.Ed.
 Stephen F. Austin State University

-Ethan Henshaw - Assistant Director, Kennemer Middle School
+Ethan Henshaw - Head Director, Kennemer Middle School

-Ethan Henshaw is in his sixth year as an assistant director at Kennemer Middle School after serving six years as the assistant director.
-His responsibilities include directing the Symphonic II band, teaching various beginner classes at Daniel Intermediate, and assisting with the Kennemer Symphonic I and III bands.
+Ethan Henshaw is in his first year as Head Band Director at Kennemer Middle School after serving six years as the assistant director.
+His responsibilities include directing the Symphonic I band, teaching various beginner classes at Daniel Intermediate, and assisting with the Kennemer Symphonic II and III bands.
 He is a native of Falls Church, Virginia.